Pasadena, California: Federal and state representation

-In the 2016 presidential election, 73% of Pasadena voters voted for Hillary Clinton, and 19% voted for Donald Trump.

 Education

 The California Institute of Technology (Caltech) is in the southern-central area of Pasadena.
 The Jet Propulsion Laboratory (managed for NASA by Caltech) is also in Pasadena.
 As of 2022, Caltech's 46 Nobel Laureates have brought 47 Nobel Prizes home to Pasadena.
 In 2005, Caltech dedicated an on-campus weather station honoring the late Nobel laureate geneticist and meteorologist Ed Lewis.
 The Ed Lewis Memorial Weather Station generates weather information for KNBC and thousands of other Web sites on school campuses in Pasadena and all over the nation.

 Kaiser Permanente Bernard J. Tyson School of Medicine matriculated its first class in 2020, and waived tuition and fees for its first 5 classes.
 The school is highly competitive.
 For the 2021 admissions cycle, Kaiser Permanente's medical school had the lowest acceptance rate among all American medical schools.

 Fuller Theological Seminary is one of the largest multidenominational seminaries in the world.

 The Le Cordon Bleu College of Culinary Arts (formerly known as the California School of Culinary Arts) is located at East Green Street and South Madison Avenue.
 The school offers the Le Cordon Bleu accreditation and has two campuses in Pasadena.

 Pacific Oaks College is located next to Pasadena's National Historic Landmark, the Gamble House.

 Providence Christian College is located on the north side of Pasadena.

 Art Center College of Design has two campuses in Pasadena—a Hillside Campus in the San Rafael Hills overlooking the Rose Bowl and South Campus at the southern edge of town.
 Art Center offers several visual and applied art programs.

 Los Angeles Music Academy College of Music, founded in 1996, is a contemporary music school whose staff are active in the film, television and recording industries.
 The school is located between Colorado and California Boulevards on South Fair Oaks Boulevard.

-Pasadena City College is a community college founded in 1924 and located on Colorado Boulevard, slightly northeast of Caltech.
+Pasadena City College (PCC) is a public community college founded in 1924 and located on Colorado Boulevard, slightly northeast of Caltech.
+PCC's seven elected Board of Trustees represent Pasadena and other surrounding cities.
 Until about 1970, the Rose Parade Queen's court was exclusively selected from its students.

 The Pasadena Unified School District encompasses 76 sqmi and includes Pasadena, Altadena and Sierra Madre.
-There are 17 K-5 elementary schools, one K-8 school, five middle schools, two 6-12 (secondary) schools, and two high schools.
+There are 17 K-5 elementary schools, one K-8 school, five middle schools, two 6–12 (secondary) schools, and two high schools.
 There are also a number of private and parochial schools in the city.